h1alexbel/sr-detection/README.md

 as `repos.csv`, but smaller.

 You can run this step in GitHub Actions: [collect.yml].
-Aggregated collects located in [collect branch].
+Aggregated collections located in [collect branch].

 ### Filter